-For a lot of British holidaymakers, package holidays have long been a favourite way to get a cheap break in the sun with no stress, no fuss and minimal expense.
-But the cheap deals and easy booking process aren’t the only upsides of a package holiday.
-They also come with several elements of financial protection and assistance guarantees that you don’t get with a DIY holiday booking, and that are becoming more and more valuable in a time when our safety abroad seems to be under threat.
-Read on to find out about the five big benefits of booking a package holiday.
+For a lot of British holidaymakers, cheap holiday packages have long been a favourite way to get a cheap break in the sun with no stress, no fuss and minimal expense.
+But the low cost deals and easy booking process aren’t the only upsides of a package break - they also come with several elements of financial protection and assistance guarantees that you don’t get with a DIY holiday booking.

 The Package Travel Regulations are a piece of legislation which ensures that travel providers advertise their holiday packages honestly, and deliver it to the customer as described.
-This basically ensures that you really do get what you pay for!
-The Regulations also set out your travel provider’s responsibility of care to you if something goes wrong any component of the holiday booked with them, for example if your flight is cancelled or the hotel has overbooked.
-This would also be the case in the event of a terrorist attack or international incident; your package holiday provider has a legal responsibility to get you home.
+This basically ensures that you really do get what you pay for.

 Image source: Irina Mos / Shutterstock.com

 How have you benefited in the past from booking a package holiday?
-Ever booked a DIY holiday and wished you hadn't?
-Let us know in the comments!
+Tweet @icelollyholiday & let us know!